tajespasarela/tailwind-editor/README.md

 ![Full Editor](images/full-editor.png)

 So this is the starting point to create your own no-code tool, to configure your project and see the changes on the fly.
 Remind that using the Theme values is not the only way to make this configurable, and you can use all the Tailwindcss config options.
-You can find all the working code [here](https://github.com/tajespasarela/tailwind-editor) fell free to open issues or leave comments and stars 😉.
+You can find all the working code [here](https://github.com/tajespasarela/tailwind-editor) .Please, feel free to open issues, give feedback and, if you have found it useful, a star would be much appreciated 😉.

 ## Why not CSS custom properties AKA CSS variables?

 We could achieve exactly the same by using CSS variables as values in the Tailwindcss Theme configuration, and just modifying the value of these variables in the front, without the need for any service neither Tailwindcss process on the fly.

-Then after saving these variables and loading them in production will have deployed the changes.
+Then, after saving these variables and loading them in production will have deployed the changes.

 ![Why](images/why.gif)